 The Practical Project

 As a first year, your first module will be the Practical Project.
 With leadership and direction from a lecturer and a group of second and third year students, you will put together a big public performance which students plan, market and perform.
-Through this, you will be able to meet loads of new people since the department is small and close-knit.
+Through this, you will be able to meet loads of new people since the community is small and close-knit.